 As a reflection of the College’s ongoing commitment to sustainability, President James Dlugos signed the American College and University Presidents Climate Commitment.
-He appointed a committee comprised of faculty and staff to
+He appointed a committee comprising of faculty and staff to:

 The plan provides a framework to establish benchmarks, develop goals and monitor progress for our campus reaching carbon neutrality - no net greenhouse gas (GHG)

 emissions.
 This will be achieved through minimizing emissions, increasing renewable energy

 sources, and using carbon offsets or other means to mitigate emissions.

 Climate Action and Sustainability Plan, Attainable Sustainable, serves as our road map.
 It guides action and establishes goals that reinforce and build upon key strategic areas of the College’s strategic plan, such as building a diverse, multigenerational learning